Farfetch/kafkaflow/.github/PULL_REQUEST_TEMPLATE.md

 Please describe the tests that you ran to verify your changes.

-## Checklist:
+## Checklist

 -   [ ] My code follows the style guidelines of this project
 -   [ ] I have performed a self-review of my own code
 -   [ ] I have added tests to cover my changes
 -   [ ] I have made corresponding changes to the documentation

 ### Disclaimer